Does the thought of work meetings fill you with dread?

 Do you feel that all your teammates can see you struggling to keep your composure as you’re delivering a simple update at a team meeting?

-The good news is meeting anxiety can be managed and overcome.
+The good news is — you can manage it.

 What is meeting anxiety?

-People that struggle with meeting anxiety experience intense symptoms in every meeting they attend.
-On the other hand, people that don’t feel comfortable facilitating meetings only struggle when they are assigned a facilitator role in a meeting.
+People who struggle with meeting anxiety experience intense symptoms in every meeting they attend.
+On the other hand, people who don’t feel comfortable facilitating meetings only struggle when they are assigned a facilitator role in a meeting.

 How can anxiety in meetings impact you?

-The most common physical symptoms noticed with people struggling with meeting anxiety include:
+The most common physical symptoms of meeting anxiety include:

-Meeting anxiety can also cause several unpleasant emotions and thoughts.
-Here are the most common ones:
+Meeting anxiety can also cause several unpleasant emotions and thoughts, such as:

-• Worry about how you look or sound during meetings
+- Worrying about how you look or sound during meetings,

-• Self-conscious about asking questions or speaking in a meeting
+- Being self-conscious about asking tough questions or speaking in a meeting,

 If you recognize these symptoms in your regular work meeting routine, you might be suffering from meeting anxiety.